 If you want to make gluten-free chicken tenders, simply substitute plain flour with more cornflour and use gluten-free cornflakes.
 The ketchup used in the recipe should be gluten-free.

-You can roll these tender in any sauce like buffalo sauce, honey garlic, or barbecue sauce to make juicy succulent chicken strips.
+You can roll these tenders in any sauce like buffalo sauce, honey garlic, or barbecue sauce to make juicy succulent chicken strips.

 Hungry for more fried food?
 Try these.